MattiDoubleU/WSAA/Project/README.md

 This web application enables users to track expenses across various categories.
 Entered data is stored in a SQL database (expenses.sql), and a Flask server API (WSAAProject.py) facilitates CRUD (Create, Read, Update, Delete) operations, allowing users to manage their past expenses through an AJAX-powered interface.

+I spent quite a bit of time to make the UI look nice and finally came across Tailwind CSS, which helps to use its utility classes to style elements more easily.

 **1. Repository Structure:**

 - a.
 Readme: README.md